The nature of assembly bias - III. Observational properties: Peaks defined using discrete masses

-Table \ref{tabla_radius_lum_SDSS} shows the median radius of equation (\ref{eq_r_prm}) using the SDSS galaxies.
-In general, there is a good agreement of the radius sizes with respect to the $M'_r$ case (see Table \ref{tabla_radius_lum_LCP}), with differences among them smaller than 22 $h^{-1}$ kpc for all the galaxies, 88 $h^{-1}$ kpc for the old galaxies, and 24 $h^{-1}$ kpc for the young galaxies.
-This means that the best-fitting set of parameters that make the assembly bias practically absent for both simulated and real galaxies are truly similar when using luminosity as a proxy of peak height.
+Table \ref{tabla_radius_SDSS} shows the median radius of equation (\ref{eq_r_prm}) using the SDSS central galaxies.
+In general, there is a good agreement of the radius sizes with respect to the mock catalogue (see Table \ref{tabla_radius_mock}) for the massive haloes ($M_h > 10^{13}$ $h^{-1}$ $M_{\odot}$), with differences among them smaller than 102 $h^{-1}$ kpc, but the radius for less massive host haloes ($M_h\sim10^{12.3}$ $h^{-1}$ $M_{\odot}$) in the case of SDSS galaxies is $\sim600$ $h^{-1}$ kpc higher than the radius in the case of mock galaxies of equal host halo mass.
+This means that the best-fitting set of parameters that make the assembly bias very low for both mock and real galaxies are somewhat similar when using discrete masses in cylinders as a proxy of peak height, although with the need of higher radius for SDSS galaxies in relatively low-mass host haloes.
+One reason for this might be related with the fact that, in general, semi-analytic models do not reproduce all the phenomenology of real galaxies (e.g. mass downsizing).
+However, note that the radius $r$ in equation (\ref{eq_r_prm}) is strongly determined by the free parameters $a$ and $b$.
+Therefore, the differences in the radii reported in Tables \ref{tabla_radius_mock} and \ref{tabla_radius_SDSS} are mainly due to the fact that the best-fitting value is $b=-0.6$ for mock galaxies and $b=-1.08$ for SDSS galaxies.
+Given the uncertainties (e.g. Fig. \ref{likelihoods}), it is premature to infer any physical interpretation in this regard.